The Right Way to Clean Your Oven

-Cleaning your oven is likely not high on your list of favorite household chores.
+Cleaning your oven is likely, not high on your list of favorite household and kitchen chores.
 It's a small, dark place that practically no one ever sees, so why bother, right?
 If you're moving out of a rental apartment or selling a house–or if you set off the fire alarm every time you preheat–you may wish you had bothered giving your oven a little TLC.

-Before cleaning your oven becomes an emergency, strap on those rubber gloves and follow the oven-cleaning tips below for a deep-cleaning.
+Before cleaning your oven becomes an emergency, strap on those rubber gloves and follow the oven-cleaning tips below for deep cleaning.
 You may not get many oohs and aahs from your friends, but you'll sure be glad you did it.

 Now that the wire racks are out, use a vacuum fitted with an attachment to collect all the bits that fell to the bottom of the oven and burned.
 Another common place where crumbs like to hide is the space where the oven door meets the oven.
 If you are wary about using your vacuum on the interior of the oven or don't have a flexible attachment, a wipe-down with a damp microfiber cloth works well or moistened paper towels will do in a pinch.

 A number of store-bought oven cleaners are available, but many of these products are laden with harsh chemicals that you likely don't want near your food.
 A good solution to that is to clean your oven with baking soda.
 A simple paste of baking soda and water is all you need to break up the grime.